 - Rinse quinoa under cool water.
 In a medium saucepan, bring chicken stock to a boil and stir in quinoa.
 Reduce heat to low-medium and cover the pan.
 Simmer until all of the stock has been absorbed, 12-15 minutes.
 Set aside.

 - While quinoa cooks, toss chicken breasts in taco seasoning.
 Heat a skillet over medium-high heat.
-Add 1 Tbsp. oil and when oil begins to shimmer, sear chicken on both sides until cooked through, 3-4 minutes on each side.
+Add 1 Tablespoon oil and when oil begins to shimmer, sear chicken on both sides until cooked through, 3-4 minutes on each side.
 Transfer chicken to a cutting board and let it rest.

 - Slice chicken.